 For this jam, you can either make it chunky or puree it in a blender or with an emulsion blender depending on how you like your jam, but you will start out with small chunks of peaches and then mash them with a potato masher as they heat up.
 Once you’ve added the sugar they will need to cook until it thickens.
 This can take from 15-25 minutes depending on how juicy the peaches are.
 You’ll know it’s done when it is slightly thickened and it sizzles when you pull the spoon through it.
 How’s that for being precise!
 It will thicken more as it cools.

 While the peaches are cooking and your water has boiled, add the jars to the boiling water to sterilize them for a few minutes.
 Then take them out and place them on a clean towel to dry.
 For the lids, I scoop out some boiling water and put it in a small pan and just put my lids in that for a few minutes.
-Then take them out and place them on your clean towel to dry.
+Then take them out and place them on a clean towel to dry.

 When the jam has thickened pour it into your jars, wipe the rims clean with a paper towel and then place the sterilized lids on top.
 Screw the outside ring on but not super tight.
 Place them in your pot and boil them for 5 minutes.
 Remove and let them sit on the counter, you should hear the lids pot as they seal.
 If the lid doesn’t pop then you will need to refrigerate and eat right away.
 So far mine have all sealed.